Randomized Gossiping with Effective Resistance Weights: Performance Guarantees and Applications: Proofs of Main Results

 Given a transition matrix $W$, the relation between conductance $\Phi(W)$ and the second largest eigenvalue $\lambda_{n-1}(W)$ is well-known and given by the \emph{Cheeger inequalities}: \beq 1- 2\Phi(W) \leq \lambda_{n-1}(W) \leq 1-\Phi^2(W), \eeq --see, e.g., \cite[Proposition 6]{DiaconisBounds}.
 Therefore, larger conductance leads to faster averaging, i.e., shorter $T_{ave}(\varepsilon,P)$, in light of Theorem~\ref{thm-gossip-compare}.
 In particular, we can get lower and upper bounds on the averaging time for both uniform and ER gossiping methods using the Cheeger's inequality.
-We study the performance bounds for these gossiping algorithms over \emph{c-barbell graphs}; and our next result shows $\Theta(n)$ improvement on the conductance of effective resistance-based transition probabilities $\overline{W}_{P^r}$ compared to uniform probabilities $\overline{W}_{P^u}$ on a c-barbell graph with $n=c\tn$ nodes. \begin{proposition} Given $\tilde{n},c\in\integers_+$ such that $c\geq 2$, consider the two Markov chains on the $c$-barbell graph with $n=\tn c$ nodes defined by the transition matrices $\overline{W}_{P^u}$ and $\overline{W}_{P^r}$.
-Let $c_*=\big(\lfloor \frac{c}{2}\rfloor\big)^{-1}$.
-The conductance values are given by
+We study the performance bounds for these gossiping algorithms over \emph{c-barbell graphs}; and our next result shows $\Theta(n)$ improvement on the conductance of effective resistance-based transition probabilities $\overline{W}_{P^r}$ compared to uniform probabilities $\overline{W}_{P^u}$ on a c-barbell graph with $n=c\tn$ nodes.